Madeleine O’Sullivan – Chief Officer

 I am the Coordinator for Door2Door – Newark & Sherwood’s social car service.

-I have been at CVS for 5 years.
 Part of my role involves recruiting new volunteer drivers and liaising with them over trips for the service.
 My background is as a trainer and I run MiDAS courses for volunteer drivers across the District.
 I am a Dementia Champion and facilitate Dementia Information sessions for people wanting to become Dementia Friends.

 I enjoy working at CVS and have met some fantastic people.

-Katie Freeman – Partnership & Engagement Officer
+Katie Freeman – Transport Coordinator

 Before joining the CVS, I spent 3 years living and working in Australia, where I was a Human Resources Coordinator in the HR team at Australian Red Cross, based in Brisbane.
 Prior to that, I spent 20 years working for the NHS in various administrative and project related roles.
 I have worked in NHS commissioning and in public health; my area of interest is mental health.